dav1312/Stockfish/CONTRIBUTING.md

 like your operating system, build environment, and a detailed description of the problem.

+> [!NOTE]
-_Please note that Stockfish's development is not focused on adding new features.
+> Please note that Stockfish's development is not focused on adding new features.
-Thus any issue regarding missing features will potentially be closed without further discussion._
+Thus any issue regarding missing features will potentially be closed without further discussion.

 ### Submitting Pull Requests